Arnav047/Customer-Segmentation-Engine/README.md

 * Customer Segmentation Engine can be used by many IT companies like Amazon, Google, etc., or other businesses to group their customers based on the same characteristics and Improve the decision-making in business for the best marketing strategies.

-#### Azure Services and Visualization tool used in this project:
+## Azure Services and Visualization tool used in this project:
-1.Azure Machine Learning
+* Azure Machine Learning
-2.Power BI
+* Power BI

 ### Azure Machine Learning